 In 2009, Amy moved to South America, after winning the position of principal viola of the Philharmonic Orchestra of Santiago, Chile.
 During her time in Chile, she was also professor of viola at the University Mayor, a member of the Ensamble Filarmónico, and principal viola of the Chilean-German Chamber Orchestra.

 Amy moved to the United States in 2015 and lives in St. Louis, Missouri.
-She plays the viola and violin with Chamber Project Saint Louis, the St. Louis Symphony Orchestra, and Zafira Quartet amongst other groups.
+She plays the viola and violin with the St. Louis Symphony Orchestra, Chamber Project Saint Louis, and the St. Louis Chamber Soloists amongst other groups.
 Amy also arranges, transcribes, and reduces works for musicians, designs and creates education concerts for children and adults, and is Director of Strings at Washington University in St. Louis.